Pacific Encounter deck plans

 Each of the Pacific Encounter cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Encounter staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Pacific Encounter (2002-built as "Star Princess", last refurbished by Princess Cruises in 2017) is the third of the nine Grand-class Princess cruise ships - together with the Princess ships Caribbean, Crown, Diamond, Emerald, Golden (Pacific Adventure since 2020), Grand, Ruby and Sapphire.
+Pacific Encounter (2002-built as "Star Princess", last refurbished by Princess in 2017, last refurbishment by P&O Australia in 2021) is the third of the nine Grand-class Princess cruise ships - together with the Princess ships Caribbean, Crown, Diamond, Emerald, Golden (Pacific Adventure since 2020), Grand, Ruby and Sapphire.
 Since 2021, the ship is part of P&O Australia's fleet, with fleetmates Pacific Adventure (ex Golden Princess) and Pacific Explorer (ex Dawn Princess).

 Star Princess (Pacific Encounter) cruise ship deck plan shows a total of 1297 cabins for 2600 passengers served by 1100 crew/staff.
 The ship has 13 passenger accessible decks, 11 restaurants and bars, 6 lounges, 4 swimming pools, 9 jacuzzies, 14 elevators.